mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 interface Jobs
 ```

-Now that we have define the domain model and the module that will contain the algebra to access it, it's time to start implementing the different approaches to handle errors in a functional way.
+Now that we have defined the domain model and the module that will contain the algebra to access it, it's time to start implementing the different approaches to handle errors in a functional way.

-## 2. Lifting the Try-Catch Approach to a Higher Level: The `Result` Type
+## 2. The `Result` Type: Lifting the Try-Catch Approach to a Higher Level

-Nullable types and the `Option` type we've seen so far are great for handling errors in a functional way, they don't store the cause of the error.
+Nullable types and the `Option` type we've seen so far are great for handling errors in a functional way.
+They don't store the cause of the error.
 In other words, they don't tell us _why_ the error happened.

 We can represent an error using different approaches.
-The first one is reusing the `Throwable` type and all its exceptions subtypes.
+The first is reusing the `Throwable` type and all its exception subtypes.
 The Kotlin programming language has the `Result<A>` type for that since version 1.3, which models the result of an operation that may succeed or may result in an exception.
-In that, it's similar to the `Try<A>` type we've seen in the Scala programming language.
+It's similar to the `Try<A>` type we've seen in the Scala programming language.

 Despite what you may guess, the `Result<A` type is not defined as a sealed class.
-It's a value class, without any subclass:
+It's a value class without any subclass:

 ```kotlin
 // Kotlin SDK